tersesystems/echopraxia/MIGRATION.md

 The API package now begins with the package name `com.tersesystems.echopraxia.api` and does not contain the `Logger` or `LoggerFactory` classes.
 All the classes in `core` and `support` have been moved to `api`.

 There is a new `FieldBuilderResult` interface that is responsible for getting fields from a field builder.
 The `Field.BuilderFunction` interface which extended `Function<FB, List<Field>>` has been replaced with plain `Function<FB, FieldBuilderResult>`.
 The `Field` interface now extends `FieldBuilderResult`.
 The upshot of this is that both `fb.list` and `field` return a `FieldBuilderResult` and there is no more need for `fb.only`.
-A `FieldBuilderWithOnly` interface is available for backwards compatibility.
+A `FieldBuilderWithOnly` interface is available for backwards compatibility.  `FieldBuilderResult.list` will take most aggregate forms; `Stream`, `Iterator`, etc.

+The `Field.Builder` interface is now `FieldBuilder`.

-The `Field.Value` classes and subclasses have been moved to a top level class `Value`, i.e. `Value.string("foo")` rather than `Field.Value.string("foo")`.
+The `Field.Value` interface and subclasses have been moved to a top level class `Value`, i.e. `Value.string("foo")` rather than `Field.Value.string("foo")`.

 There is a `FieldConstants` class that uses a resource bundle to load in hardcoded field constants, such as `exception` and `stackTrace`.
+Use `FieldConstants.EXCEPTION` to reference.

 The core logger no longer depends on `FB extends FieldBuilder`, so it is now possible to create custom loggers that don't expose `fb.keyValue` or `fb.string`.

-There is a new `Utilities.threadContext()` method which is a cleaner way to manage thread context in loggers.
+There is a new `Utilities.threadContext()` method which is a cleaner way to manage thread context in custom loggers.

 ### Logger Changes